harrytung07/avidlaw-website/public/articles/news/wills.md

 title: 'Recent Developments in BC Wills, Trusts & Estates Law (2024–2025)'
 date: '2025-04-17'
 author: 'Richard Zhu'
-preview: 'British Columbia’s wills, trusts, and estates laws continue to evolve, with recent court decisions and legislative updates that affect estate planning and estate disputes.
-In this article, we summarize key developments from 2024 and early 2025 – including changes in how wills can be made, new guidance on will validity, updates on trust administration, and noteworthy court cases.
-Our aim is to explain these changes in plain language and highlight what they mean for individuals and families in BC.'
+preview: 'British Columbia’s wills, trusts, and estates laws continue to evolve, with recent court decisions and legislative updates that affect estate planning and estate disputes...'
+featuredImage: '/news/will.png'
 ---

 ## Modernizing How Wills Are Made: Electronic Wills and Remote Witnessing